MikeyBeez/Julie-Julie/README.md

 Now get and install the kaldi model used by vosk.
 You can find it at https://alphacephei.com/vosk/models
-Download the vosk-model-en-us-aspire-0.2 (this model is no longer working) Download this instead and keep a copy somewhere off your system:
+Download the vosk-model-en-us-aspire-0.2
+or Download this instead:
 https://alphacephei.com/vosk/models/vosk-model-en-us-daanzu-20200905.zip
 This takes a long time.
 It's a large model.
 On my system this goes into ~/downloads/

 cd ~/Downloads
+uzip vosk-model-en-us-aspire-0.2
+or
 unzip vosk-model-en-us-daanzu-20200905.zip

+mv ~/Downloads/vosk-model-en-us-aspire-0.2
+ ~/Code/Julie-Julie/

+or

 mv ~/Downloads/vosk-model-en-us-daanzu-20200905
  ~/Code/Julie-Julie/

 cd ~/Code/Julie-Julie

+mv vosk-model-en-us-aspire-0.2
+  model/

+or

 mv vosk-model-en-us-daanzu-20200905
  model/